-Modification 29, dated 22 October 1953, effective 1 October 1953, provided for a revision to Paragraph 4, Section C, Appendix B, requiring prior review and written approval of the Commission for subsequent revisions of company policies which result in an increase in related costs under the Contract.
+Modification 29, dated 22 October 1953, effective 1 October 1953, provided for a revision to Paragraph 4, Section C, Appendix B, r quiring prior review and written approval of the Commission for subsequent revisions of company policies which result in an increase in related costs under the Contract.

-Modification 30, dated 15 January 1954, effective 15 November 1953, provided for the revision of certain wage rates for on-continent employees and the inclusion of additional classifications.
+Modification 30, dated 15 January 1954, effective 15 November 1973, provided for the revision of certain wage rates for on-continent employees and the inclusion of additional classitications.

 Modification 32, dated 12 April 1954, effective 1 January 1954, establishes a period of three years-after final payment under the Contract -in which the Comptroller General of the United States, or his representative, may have access and examine any books, documents, papers, and records involving transactions relating to the contract.
-Modification 33, dated 1 May 1954, effective 18 February 1954, makes it possible for the contractor to effect a speedy settlement with overseas employees who have suffered injury, damage, or loss of property without any fault or negligence on the part of the employee.